mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

 ### *Enterprise Distributed Applications and Smart Data*: Only enabled by .NET and C#

-What is unique about Enterprise Distributed Application development on a blockchain?  ...the NEO Blockchain or any other blockchain.
+What is unique about Enterprise Distributed Application development on a blockchain?

 * While people mostly talk about *smart contracts* in the context of programmable blockchain development, it is really about *Smart Data* living on the public Internet (as well as private networks and consortium networks) - Smart Data that is both trustful and trustless.
 * Trustful because when a transaction has been confirmed on the NEO Blockchain, the Smart Data is recorded there forever: unchangeable and irrefutable.